truthcoin/www.truthcoin.info/_posts/2018-04-07-blockchain-fusion.md

 ## Part 1. -- Replay and Other Background Claims

-> "Replay" as a pro-competition tool.
+> "Replay" as a helpful tool, letting the best ideas compete fairly on their merits.

 ### A. Replay as Experimental Control ## {#replay-as-control}